-Batt LEO is simply a battery with the added element that the alleged victim
+Batt LEO is simply a battery with the added element that the alleged victim is a police officer.

 The batt LEO statute also applies to assistant state attorneys and firefighters.

 What's difficult about defending clients charged with batt LEO is the fact that when a police officer is a victim, he or she usually becomes overly indignant.
 Whereas a first-time offender should receive Pretrial Intervention, the State Attorney's Office has taken a hardline stance giving police officer victims almost a complete say as to what happens to somebody charged with battery on a law enforcement officer.